julianeon/useful-bash-scripts/README.md

 ## lsdirfull.sh

 This script gives the full list of all directories and subdirectories in the current directory.
+It's a lot more verbose than the version above.

 Run it like this: